-Colorado Law's International Law and Human Rights LLM program aims to provide students, academics, and practitioners with an advanced theoretical grounding in international law and the international human rights framework while allowing for the curricular flexibility needed to enable our students to pursue an individualized course of study and to accommodate their own, nuanced academic and/or professional goals in international law and human rights.
+Colorado Law's International Law and Human Rights LLM program aims to provide students, academics, and practitioners with an advanced theoretical grounding in international law and the international human rights system while allowing for the curricular flexibility needed to enable our students to pursue an individualized course of study and to accommodate their own, nuanced academic and professional goals in international law and human rights.

 The research and teaching of our faculty spans a wide range of subjects, with the following topics representing just a sample:

-Further, our LLM students benefit from access to:
+Our LLM also students benefit from access to:

 - a robust Public Service Pledge Program, a pragmatic option for students planning to develop professional capabilities;

-- a seminar led by Dean Anaya, a former United Nations Special Rapporteur on the rights of indigenous persons (2008-2014), which will include guest lecturers from Dean Anaya's extensive global network of international law and human rights practitioners;
+- a seminar led by Dean Anaya, a former United Nations Special Rapporteur on the rights of indigenous peoples (2008-2014), which includes guest lecturers from an extensive global network of international law and human rights scholars and practitioners; and

-- the opportunity to apply for a one-year post graduate fellowship at the Inter-American Commission on Human Rights.
+- the opportunity to apply for a post graduate internship at the Inter-American Commission on Human Rights.